String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Main results

-i.e.~the transition trajectory is described by the heteroclinic orbits of the \emph{generalized gradient flow} field $\partial_\theta H(\phi,0)$.
+between $z$ and $b$.
+In particular, the transition trajectory, i.e.~the trajectory $\phi(t)$ and corresponding $T$ that minimize $I_T(\phi)$, is described by the heteroclinic orbits (and their time-reverse) of the \emph{generalized gradient flow} field $\partial_\theta H(\phi,0)$.
 This includes the previously known case of diffusions in a potential $U(\phi)$, where $\dot\phi=\pm \nabla U(\phi)$.

-We can then numerically compute the transition trajectory with the \emph{generalized string method}, which, starting from an initial guess $\phi_i^0$, where $i\in\{1,\dots,N\}$ enumerates system copies along the trajectory, iterates only two simple steps until convergence: \begin{enumerate}[(i)] \item Update,
+The main result of the paper is that we can then numerically compute the transition trajectory with the \emph{generalized string method}, which, starting from an initial guess $\phi_i^0$, where $i\in\{1,\dots,N\}$ enumerates system copies along the trajectory, iterates only two simple steps until convergence: \begin{enumerate}[(i)] \item Update to temporary states $\tilde\phi_i$,